WHO SHOULD TAKE CALCIUM SUPPLEMENTS?

 - Look the word "purified" or the United States Pharmacopeia (USP) symbol on the label.

-- Watch out for supplements made from unrefined oyster shell, bone meal, or dolomite that don't have the USP symbol.
+- Avoid products made from unrefined oyster shell, bone meal, or dolomite that do not have the USP symbol.
 They may have high levels of lead or other toxic metals.